Buffett says U.S., China will avoid acting 'extremely foolish' on trade

 Wells Fargo investors last week gave strong backing to the bank’s directors and executives on Tuesday, indicating confidence in its overhauled leadership to rebound.

-Buffett addressed his alliance with another banker, JPMorgan Chase & Co’s (JPM.N) Jamie Dimon, and Amazon.com Inc’s (AMZN.O) Jeff Bezos to tackle healthcare.
+Buffett addressed his alliance with another banker, JPMorgan Chase & Co’s Jamie Dimon, and Amazon.com Inc’s Jeff Bezos to tackle healthcare.
 Buffett said U.S. healthcare costs are a tapeworm on the economy, and he said they expect to name a chief executive for that venture within a couple months.

 The questions also elicited views on politics from the “Oracle of Omaha” and Munger.